 endon_draw

 on_draw is for rendering only.
-State mutations here are discouraged, they run after the physics/logic step and before the next on_tick, so mutations can cause a one-frame lag or subtle ordering bugs:
+Keep all game logic in on_tick.
+State mutations in on_draw are discouraged — they run after the physics step and before the next on_tick, which can cause one-frame lag or subtle ordering bugs.

 def on_draw() do